Grey Coat Hospital: The Grey Coat Foundation

-The Grey Coat Foundation itself, however, is governed by the United Westminster & Grey Coat Foundation which at the end of March 2019 formally merged.
-The United Westminster Schools' Foundation springs from the union in 1873 of four ancient foundations: Emanuel Hospital, founded in 1594 by Lady Dacre, St. Margaret's Hospital founded in 1633 by King Charles I; Palmer's School, founded by the Reverend James Palmer in 1650; and Hill's Grammar School, founded by Emery Hill in 1708.
-Originally, Emanuel Hospital pupils wore brown coats, those of St. Margaret's Hospital wore a green coats.
-The pupils of Palmer's School wore black, as the name of the school, the precursor to Westminster City, was from 1671 called the Black Coat School.
-The parish of St. Margaret Westminster also had a Blue Coat School (closed 1898), whose building can still be seen in Caxton Street.
-The charters and foundations of the above cited charity schools were by Act of Parliament in 1873 incorporated into the Grey Coat Hospital Foundation and United Westminster Schools Foundation, which now combined encompasses five schools, including two state academies (both comprehensive) and three independent.
-Its office is based in Westminster City School, providing among other things, a secretariat for Trustees and Governors, as well as advice to the schools and Trustees on legal, financial.
-The five schools under the foundation, aside from The Grey Coat Hospital, are Westminster City School, Emanuel School in Battersea, Sutton Valence School in Maidstone (handed over in 1910 The Worshipful Company of Clothworkers), and Queen Anne's School in Caversham.
-Within a strategy promoting the public benefit, its declared mission is building upon a strong history and excellent record of educational achievement, to strengthen this provision in both the state and independent sector in a mutually supportive and collaborative environment for of the Foundation's pupils.
-Its aim is to promote broadly based educational excellence and improvement, which is financially sustainable, in each of the Foundation's high performing schools, and to do so within the framework of a Christian ethos.
+The Grey Coat Foundation is governed by the United Westminster & Grey Coat Foundation which formally merged at the end of March 2019.
+The United Westminster Schools' Foundation was created by Act of Parliament in 1873 from the union of four ancient foundations: Emanuel Hospital, founded in 1594 by Lady Dacre; St Margaret's Hospital, founded in 1633 by King Charles I; Palmer's School, founded by the Reverend James Palmer in 1650; and Hill's Grammar School, founded by Emery Hill in 1708.
+Originally, Emanuel Hospital pupils wore brown coats and those of St Margaret's Hospital wore a green coats.
+The pupils of Palmer's School wore black, so the school was called the Black Coat School from 1671 onward.
+The parish of St Margaret Westminster had a Blue Coat School that closed in 1898; the building, however, remains on Caxton Street.
+The Grey Coat Hospital Foundation and United Westminster Schools Foundation now encompass two comprehensive state academies and three independent schools.
+Its office is based in Westminster City School, providing a secretariat for Trustees and Governors, as well as legal and financial advice to the schools and Trustees.
+The schools other than the Grey Coat Hospital under the foundation are Westminster City School, Emanuel School in Battersea, Sutton Valence School in Maidstone (handed over in 1910 by the Worshipful Company of Clothworkers), and Queen Anne's School in Caversham.